jojuo123/rsfb/README.md

 # SPARK: A Space-Efficient Smoothing Algorithm for Hidden Markov Models

 SPARK is a Python implementation of the proposed algorithm with the purpose to reduce space consumption of the Forward-Backward algorithm on Hidden Markov Model.
 The algorithm generates width-i graphs and performs smoothing on them.
-To paper is under review at IJCAI 2025.
-For resubmission information (at AAAI2025), please go to the **resubmission** directory.

 ## Installation
 Please install "tracemalloc" package for Python 3 and GCC 11 if you want to use the cpp implementation of the Island algorithm